INTRODUCTION TO THE CONCEPT OF STELLAR POPULATIONS

 matter (right) by Navarro, Frenk & White (1995, MNRAS,275,720).

-Growing recognition of importance of
+Growing recognition of importance of dark matter in galaxies,

 its source, distribution.